 The success of this colony would of course rely upon the food supply nearby.
 This may not be your responsibility, it may be that one of your neighbours is unwittingly providing a food supply that is feeding the rats that are living in your garden.
 There is a need therefore to make rat control a community project because if everybody knows about the problem there is a much better chance of doing something positive about it.

 What rats eat in the garden

-Rats aren’t fussy, if it smells nice and they can get their teeth into it they will eat it and this covers all the food that we eat ourselves and everything that we throw out as waste food.
-If they are around and they can get at it they will.
+Rats aren’t fussy.
+If it smells nice and they can get their teeth into it they will eat it.
+This includes all the food that we eat ourselves and everything that we throw out as waste-food.
+If they’re around and they can get at it they will.
 The thickness of a plastic bag will provide no barrier to them but if they have to get into a compost bin this may involve chewing through a thick wall of plastic or wood.